Exercise 1: Health site distribution in the Saint Louis region#

 ../../_images/en_ex2_select_by_location.PNG

-Fig. 126 Screenshot of the select by location tool#
+Screenshot of the select by location tool#

 1. Investigate the flood risk in Saint Louis.
-Following the successful selection of all healthsites in the Saint Louis region in the previous step, proceed to load the flood extent layer of Saint Louis into QGIS:
+Following the successful selection of all health sites in the Saint Louis region in the previous step, proceed to load the flood extent layer of Saint Louis into QGIS:

 • Add the flood extent layer (EO4SD_SAINT_LOUIS_FLOOD_2018.shp)

 • While the layer does not cover the entirety of the Saint Louis region, it extends beyond Saint Louis in the north.
-Utilize the Clip tool to clip the flood extent layer to the Saint Louis region (Hint: as input use Saint Louis flood extent, use Saint_louis_region as the overlay) for a more concentrated focus on central Saint Louis.
+Use the Clip tool to clip the flood extent layer to the Saint Louis region (Hint: as input use Saint Louis flood extent, use Saint_louis_region as the overlay) for a more concentrated focus on central Saint Louis.
 See the Wiki entry on Geoprocessing for further information.

 • Save the selection as Saint_Louis_flood_clipped.

 2. When looking at the attribute table of the Saint_Louis_flood_clipped layer (Watertype column), you will see that the layer includes flooded, non-flooded and water body areas.
-Visualize only the flooded areas and water bodies in the dataset:

 • Go into Symbology and change the first selection from “Single symbols” to Categorized.